-As the name suggests, this test is used to evaluate heart function after inducing stress, the status of the functioning of the heart is evaluated.
-The stress is generated by means of performing exercise or by using the pharmacological agent (dobutamine or Dipyridamole).
-This is one of the well-validated tests for the evaluation of coronary artery disease.
+As the name suggests, this test is used to evaluate heart function after inducing stress.
+Stress is generated by having the patient perform an exercise or by using a pharmacological agent (dobutamine or dipyridamole).
+This is a well-validated test for evaluating coronary artery disease.

-The test, which is performed after inducing the stress, can be electrocardiogram, echocardiography or radionuclide imaging.
-It is recommended to perform pretest probability scoring to evaluate the risk of disease related to the cardiovascular system which is, in turn, based upon a lot of criteria like gender, age extra, and then to perform cardiac stress testing only in those individuals who fall under the intermediate pretest probability.
-(Pretest probability is a method of evaluating whether a stress test is required or not.)
+The test, which is performed after inducing the stress, can be an electrocardiogram, echocardiography, or radionuclide imaging.
+Pretest probability scoring will help evaluate cardiovascular disease risk, which is based upon criteria such as gender and age.
+Perform cardiac stress testing only on those individuals who fall under the intermediate pretest probability (pretest probability is a method of evaluating whether a stress test is required).

-It should be kept in mind that serious complications can occur in 1 in 10,000 as a result of stress tests like sudden cardiac death or myocardial infarction, in 1 in 10,000 patients.
+It should be kept in mind that stress tests can cause serious complications, like sudden cardiac death or myocardial infarction, in 1 in 10,000 patients.

 Principle Behind the Test

-The nourishment of a normal heart is supplied by the myocardial oxygen supply.
-When there is a block in a person, it won’t be clinically symptomatic unless the level of blockage is significant.
-On performing the exercise, the symptoms will get precipitated as the demand will be increased during the exercise.
+A healthy heart is nourished by the myocardial oxygen supply.
+A blockage will not be clinically symptomatic unless the level of blockage is significant.
+The symptoms will get precipitated on performing the exercise since the demand will be increased during the exercise.
 This presentation of symptoms can be diagnosed by the ECG changes.

 Contraindications To Look Out For

-There are some absolute contraindications for conducting stress tests like unstable angina pectoris, presence of arrhythmia, heart failure, stenosis, which is uncontrolled and symptomatic, acute aortic dissection, acute myocardial infarction within 2 days, acute pulmonary embolism.
+There are some absolute contraindications for conducting stress tests like unstable angina pectoris, arrhythmia, heart failure, stenosis, which is uncontrolled and symptomatic, acute aortic dissection, acute myocardial infarction within 2 days, and acute pulmonary embolism.

 Types of Exercise Testing

-Motor-driven treadmill and the stationary cycle Ergometer are the two most common ways of doing exercise stress testing.
-The testing it usually shifted from low workload to the higher workload, with the maximum timing of the test lasting for about 10 minutes for effective results.
-The endpoint is either a predetermined heart rate to be achieved, or the showing of any symptoms by the patients in performing the test.
+The motor-driven treadmill and the stationary cycle ergometer are the two most common means of exercise stress testing.
+The testing usually shifts from a low workload to a higher workload.
+For effective results, the test should last no longer than 10 minutes.
+The endpoint is either a predetermined heart rate to be achieved or the patient’s development of any symptoms while performing the test.

-Bruce protocol is the common protocol, which is followed for exercise testing.
-It should be known that other protocols for testing of patients who are presenting after myocardial infarction include the Naughton protocol.
-The modified Bruce protocol can be used to test patients who are obese and having a sedentary lifestyle like modified Bruce protocols, are also present.
+The Bruce protocol is the most common for exercise testing.
+Other protocols for testing patients after myocardial infarction include the Naughton protocol.
+The modified Bruce protocol can be used to test patients who are obese and have a sedentary lifestyle.

-The electrical activity in the heart starts from the sinoatrial node and progresses to the atrioventricular node.
+Electrical activity in the heart starts from the sinoatrial node and progresses to the atrioventricular node.
 Finally, it enters the Purkinje fibers through the Bundle of His.
-This electrical activity can be recorded as an electrocardiogram with the help of 12 electrodes placed over the skin on the chest at particular scientifically predefined regions.
+This electrical activity can be recorded with 12 electrodes placed over the skin on the chest at particular scientifically predefined regions.

-Conduction defects occur in the heart because of the problems present in the conduction pathway.
-The various degrees of heart block like the first, second and third degree can be diagnosed based on a characteristic ECG pattern like a P wave precedes ventricular complex and intermittent skipped the ventricular beat.
-In addition, cardiac conditions, electrolyte abnormalities like hypokalemia and hyperkalemia, can also be diagnosed based on ECG.
+Conduction defects occur because of problems in the conduction pathway.
+The various degrees of heart block, like the first, second, and third-degree, can be diagnosed based on a characteristic ECG pattern like a P-wave precedes the ventricular complex and intermittently skipped the ventricular beat.
+Also, cardiac conditions and electrolyte abnormalities, like hypokalemia and hyperkalemia, can be diagnosed with an ECG.

-This works on the principle of ultrasound and it helps with the visualization of the chambers of the heart, along with the status of the valves of the heart.
+This works on the principle of ultrasound, and it helps visualize the chambers of the heart and the status of heart valves.

-There are three main types of Doppler evaluations: continuous, color flow and pulsed evaluation.
-In the case of continuous Doppler, there is a continuous transmission and continuous reception in the transducer.
+There are three main types of Doppler evaluations: continuous, color flow, and pulsed evaluation.
+In a constant Doppler, there is a constant transmission and continuous reception in the transducer.
 This causes the problem of overlapping.
-Whereas, in the case of pulsed evaluation, though there is continuous transmission, the region of the reception by the transducer is defined a particular space; this helps in determining low velocity blood flow with more accuracy.
+In the pulsed evaluation, there is a constant transmission, but the region of the reception by the transducer is defined as a particular space.
+This helps in determining low-velocity blood flow with more accuracy.

 Biomarker of the Heart

-Whenever there is an injury to the cardiac cells, there occurs a disruption of the cell membrane and, in turn, the constituent of the cell gets leaked like troponin, lactate dehydrogenase, myoglobin etc. These can act as effective biomarkers in the determination of the extent and prognosis of cardiac injury which occur in case of myocardial infarction and many other conditions.
+Whenever there is an injury to the cardiac cells, there occurs a disruption of the cell membrane.
+The constituent of the cell gets leaked like troponin, lactate dehydrogenase, myoglobin, etc. These can act as effective biomarkers in determining the extent and prognosis of cardiac injury, which occurs in the case of myocardial infarction and many other conditions.

 The normal physiological functions of troponin are to mediate the calcium-mediated interactions with actin and myosin, which are the contractile elements present in the cardiac cell.
-There are two types of troponin, namely troponin I and troponin T. In employing the troponin test, it should be performed at the time of admission which should be followed by a second assay after 3 to 6 hours.
-A second assay should demonstrate at least a 20% increase than what was determined during the time of admission.
+There are two types of troponin, namely troponin I and troponin T. In employing the troponin test, it should be performed at the time of admission, followed by a second assay after 3 to 6 hours.
+The second assay should demonstrate at least a 20% increase than what was determined during the time of admission.

-Some of the recent recommendations propose the use of troponin I and troponin T when compared to creatine kinase MB.
-Cardiac troponin is also said to be better and more predictable, when compared to lactate dehydrogenase, myoglobin, and other biomarkers which were used in the past.
+Some of the recent recommendations propose troponin I and troponin T when compared to creatine kinase MB.
+Cardiac troponin is also said to be better and more predictable when compared to lactate dehydrogenase, myoglobin, and other biomarkers that were used in the past.

 Invasive Coronary Angiography

 For the diagnosis and evaluation of the rhythm disorder of the heart, electrophysiology tests are used.
-This testing is highly invasive in nature with multipolar electrodes placed in varying positions of heart like right atrium and right ventricle classically.
-In addition to this, electrodes are also kept in position like coronary sinus, bundle of his.
+This testing is highly invasive in nature with multipolar electrodes placed in varying positions of the heart like the right atrium and right ventricle classically.
+In addition to this, electrodes are also kept in a position like the coronary sinus, a bundle of His.